Paying and Persuading: Model

 solves (\ref{equation_1}) at $\mcal U(h^\xi; \sigma)$. \end{proposition}

-Proposition \ref{p: FE SP equivalence} follows from basic principles in dynamic programming and is proven in \blue{\ref{p: FE SP equivalence proof}} Importantly, it implies that it is sufficient to characterize (1) the evolution of solutions to the functional equation at different prior beliefs and utility promises and (2) the evolution of the path of utility promises at the optimum in order to obtain a full characterization of the optimal strategy $\sigma^*$.
-Towards this end, let $\mcal F(u, \mu)$ be the solution to the value function (for an implicit fixed discount rate) at utility promise $u$ and belief $\mu$.
+Proposition \ref{p: FE SP equivalence} follows from basic principles in dynamic programming and is proven in \blue{\ref{p: FE SP equivalence proof}} Importantly, it implies that it is sufficient to characterize (1) the evolution of the argument maximizers to the functional equation at different prior beliefs and utility promises and (2) the evolution of the path of utility promises at the optimum in order to obtain a full characterization of the optimal contract $\sigma^*$.
+Towards this end, let $\mcal F(u, \mu)$ be the collection of all tuples which solve the value function program (for an implicit fixed discount rate) at utility promise $u$ and belief $\mu$.
 I conclude the description of the model by stating some basic facts about the value function.